So, you got this far, thanks and welcome. I hope I have intrigued you enough to read on. [fingers-crossed] 😊

-As their only grand-daughter, they spoilt me terribly (there I admit it) but I don’t think it affected me as a person.
+As their only grand-daughter, they spoilt me terribly but I don’t think it affected me as a person.

-During my spare time, I would attend dance classes and horse-riding lessons, or I would stay home with the only true friends I had…my four dogs.
+During my spare time, I attended dance classes and horse-riding lessons, or I would just stay at home with my four dogs.